 RESEARCH AND SCIENTIFIC TESTINGS

-When we started our research about VEGAN WOOL producing plant called Calotropis we didn't know what to expect since there was not enough research done on these fibres.
-After almost a year of extensive study and analysis of several test results we are more than amazed about our new discoveries.
+When we started our research about calotropis we didn't know what to expect since there was not enough research done on these fibers.
+After almost a year of extensive study and analysis of several test results, we are more than amazed about our new discoveries.

-Cross-section images in Scanning Electron Microscopy (SEM) done by SITRA show that both pod and stem fibres are hollow inside, which is similar to well known Alpaca wool protein fibres.
-On the other hand, Calotropis fibres are made of cellulose which brings unique qualities to the fabric, thus earning the legendary name VEGAN WOOL.
+Cross-section images in Scanning Electron Microscopy (SEM) done by SITRA show that both pod and stem fibers are hollow inside, which is similar to well-known alpaca wool protein fibers.
+On the other hand, calotropis fibers are made of cellulose which brings unique qualities to the fabric, thus earning the legendary name WEGANOOL™.

-Tests on the fabrics showed positive results on stopping the growth of Staphylococcus (Staph) bacteria.
+Tests on the fabrics showed positive results in stopping the growth of Staphylococcus (staph) bacteria.
 Although staph bacteria are not always pathogenic and can exist as members of the normal flora of the body, they are a common cause of several skin infections and a worldwide problem in clinical medicine.

 Safe for extraction and human consumption